Deployment Architecture

 All asset types follow the same factory deployment pattern:

 The factory transaction is atomic.
-If any step fails, the entire deployment reverts — no partially-deployed tokens can exist on-chain.
+If any step fails, the entire deployment reverts.
+DALP does not leave a partially deployed token on-chain.

 Key invariants